 Perkins’ works have descended in the family through generations unknown, The

 first volume appears to have been written in 1592 and printed in

-is a piece of antiquity rare in family libraries, some history of its
+is a piece of antiquity rare in family libraries, some history of its preservation

-an orthodox work.
+orthodox work.
 I have been informed that the whole 954 pages now embraced in

 this first volume was likewise originally bound in one volume; and that what is